Keren Association Limited

 Institutional Grants:

-- Grants to charitable organizations and institutions
+- Grants to charitable organisations and institutions

 - Support for other charities to promote charitable work in the UK